guptap504/ahu-dashboard/README.md

 - **Vercel**: Connect your GitHub repository for automatic deployments
 - **Netlify**: Drag and drop the `dist` folder or connect your repository
 - **AWS S3**: Upload the `dist` folder to an S3 bucket with static website hosting

----

-Built with ❤️ using modern web technologies for efficient AHU monitoring and management.